Martin Karl Reidinger

 Martin Karl Reidinger (born December 18, 1958) is the chief United States district judge of the United States District Court for the Western District of North Carolina.

 Education and career

 Born in New Haven, Connecticut, Reidinger received a Bachelor of Arts degree from the University of North Carolina at Chapel Hill in 1981 and a Juris Doctor from the University of North Carolina School of Law in 1984.
-He was in private practice in Asheville from 1984 to 2007.
+He practiced as a civil litigator at Adams, Hendon, Carson, Crow & Saenger in Asheville from 1984 to 2007.

 Federal judicial service

-On January 9, 2007, Reidinger was nominated by President George W. Bush to a seat on the United States District Court for the Western District of North Carolina vacated by Graham Calder Mullen.
+President George W. Bush first nominated Reidinger to a seat on the United States District Court for the Western District of North Carolina, vacated by Graham Calder Mullen, on September 29, 2006.
+The nomination did not receive a Senate vote before end of the congressional session, with Bush renominating Reidinger on January 9, 2007.
 Reidinger was confirmed by the United States Senate on September 10, 2007, and received his commission on September 12, 2007.
 He became chief judge on June 2, 2020.

 Personal life

-Reidinger lives in Asheville, North Carolina.
-He is married and has three daughters and a son.
+Reidinger is married, has four children, and lives in Asheville, North Carolina.